danstocker-legacy/nodes/README.md

 In *Nodes*, you build and maintain a network of function-like objects, and **push** streams of data through it.

-Nodes supports classic FRP concepts like map / reduce, asynchronous features such as debouncing / throttling, and concurrency resolution with synchronization and sequencing (serialization).
+Nodes supports classic FRP concepts like mapping / filtering, asynchronous features such as debouncing / throttling, and concurrency resolution with synchronization and sequencing (serialization).

-The basic building block of a Nodes program is the *node*, which communicates through *ports*, and like a function, its primary function is to translate inputs to outputs.
+The basic building block of a Nodes program is the *node*, which communicates through *ports*, and its primary function is to translate inputs to outputs.
 (Secondary and tertiary functions are: connecting / disconnecting, and opening / closing ports, depending on how dynamic the network is expected to be by the application.)
 Nodes may be composed into *super-nodes*.

 Nodes is developed in [TypeScript](http://www.typescriptlang.org/).